omguhh/OP-C/Task2/README.md

 2. Describe a schedule which results in the final value of x being maximal.

 >In a schedule where each thread has to wait for the previous to finish writing, the maximal value is 9.
+(It's _sequential_)

 > | Thread 1    | Thread 2    | Thread 3    |
 > |-------------|-------------|-------------|